onflow/flow/docs/access-api-spec.md

 More information on accounts can be found [here](/docs/accounts-and-keys.md).

-#### Account Public Key
+#### Account Key

-An account public key is a reference to a public key associated with a Flow account.
+An account key is a reference to a public key associated with a Flow account.
 Accounts can be configured with zero or more public keys, each of which can be used for signature verification when authorizing a transaction.

 ```
 message AccountPublicKey {